ingoglia/ingoglia.github.io/_posts/2021-08-04-Commentary-on-Aristotles-Metaphysics-BA-L4.md

 What is science?

 What do other philosophers say about the causes of things?
   - Giving opinions and explaining weaknesses
 	- 4 causes:
 	  1. Formal - the form of a thing, why is it so?
 	  2. Material
 	  3. Efficient - The source of motion
 	  4. Final Cause - The goal of a starting point, the going towards an end
 	    - The previous philosophers provide a preamble to Aristotle's work
 	    - Philosophers who omitted the first cause: b1) Evident things are principles
-			-Material cause is mostly the only cause:
+			- Material cause is mostly the only cause:
 			  1. what something is composed of is a principle
 			  2. the generation of a thing requires its matter
 			  3. the dissolution of things, matter is last in the dissolution
 			  4. the matter remains despite the accidental coming and going of quantities
 			- Therefore mather is the element and principle of all beings.
 Nothing is generated or corrupted in an absolute sense, only a qualified one.
 			- All material causes, however, they would differ in terms of how many types of matter. b2) Devised extrinsic principles
 			- philosophers believing in one cause
 			  - Thales - all is water
 			  	- The seven wise men - Thales, Pittacus, Solon, Chilo, Periander, Cleobulus, Bias